yeahitsjan/WiredBuddy/README.md

 ### Roadmap

-Wired Buddy's main features (displaying the active state of an ethernet connection) are already functionality.
+Wired Buddy's main features (displaying the active state of an ethernet connection) are already fully functional (*bugs inside™*).
 Still there is something to do before releasing a stable v1.0:

 - [ ] a proper AppIcon (there is currently none)
 - [ ] the AppIcon as a buddy itself